itdxer/neupy/site/2015/09/07/password_recovery.rst

      'just-one-symbol': 9998,
      'empty-string': 10000}

-On this test we catch two situation when the network recover password from an one symbol, which is not very good, but it really depence on the noize which we stored inside the network.
+On this test we catch two situation when the network recover password from an one symbol, which is not very good.
+It really depence on the noize which we stored inside the network.
+Randomization can't give you a perfect result.
-Sometimes it can recover password from an empty string, but the problem is similar to the one that we already catch.
+Sometimes it can recover password from an empty string, but it also rare situation.

 Possible Problems
 -----------------

 There are few possible problems in the Discrete Hopfile Network.

 1. Shifted words are harder to recover than the words with the missed symbols.
+Better to replace missed symbol with some other instead of remove it.

 2. There already exists small probability to recover the password from the empty string.

-3. Similar binary code representation for the different symbols.
+3. Similar binary code representation for the different symbols is a big problem.
+Some times you can have a situation when 2 symbols that are in binary form have difference in one bit.
+The first idea use a One Hot Encoder.
+But the problem with it is even bigger.
+For example we used one of the 94 symbols for the password.
+If we encode them for each symbol we will get vector with 93 zeros and just 1 active value.
+The problem that after recovery procedure we must always get a 1 active value which is very unlikely for the network.

 Summary
 -------